nsanthanakrishnan/SCAVI/README.md

 ### Editing the code
-Two classes 'SCAVIActivity' and 'SCAVIView' are used in this project and they can be found in app -> java -> com.n_san.scavi SCAVIActivity - Main class that gets the point cloud data and processes it SCAVIView - Creates the output rectangles
+Two classes 'SCAVIActivity' and 'SCAVIView' are used in this project and they can be found in app -> java -> com.n_san.scavi
+1. SCAVIActivity - Main class that gets the point cloud data and processes it
+2. SCAVIView - Creates the output rectangles in the mobile display

 ### Connecting the tango device
 1. Install the usb drivers of the mobile model